vypxl/scar/README.md

 A 2D game engine written in Crystal using crsfml, crystal-chipmunk and msgpack-crystal; inspired by Glove

+## Development status
+I now finished all the features I wanted initially, except video playback but this will be delayed because I have to research alot about that topic as SFML does not offer such a feature.
+I am going to focus on documentation and examples for now.

 ## Motivation

 This library aims to offer a simple interface for game programming with less boilerplate code.
-I mainly create it for my own games, for my own educational purpose and of course for the fun.
+I mainly create it for my own games, for my own education and of course for the fun.

 ## Features